willy3087/MCP-connect/README.md

    # Development mode with tunnel
    npm run dev:tunnel
    ```
-After the bridge is running, you can see the MCP connect URL in the console.
+After MCP Connect is running, you can see the MCP bridge URL in the console.

 ## API Endpoints

-After the bridge is running, there are two endpoints exposed:
+After MCP Connect is running, there are two endpoints exposed:

 - `GET /health`: Health check endpoint
 - `POST /bridge`: Main bridge endpoint for receiving requests from the cloud